Omicron Puppis: Naming

 The correct Bayer designation for ο Puppis has been debated.
 Lacaille assigned one Greek letter sequence for the bright stars of Argo Navis.
-These Lacaille designations are now shared across the three modern constellations of Carina, Puppis, and Vela so that the same Greek letter is not usually found in more than one of the three.
-However, ο (omicron) is commonly used for stars in both Puppis and Vela.
-Some authors contend that Lacaille actually assigned a Latin lower case 'o' to this star, while others suggest that ο Velorum should actually be a lower case 'o'.
+These Lacaille designations are now shared across the three modern constellations of Carina, Puppis, and Vela so that (except for omicron) each Greek letter is found in only one of the three.
+However, ο (omicron) is now commonly used for two stars, one each in Vela and Puppis.
 In the Coelum Australe Stelliferum itself, this star is labelled (Latin) o Argus in puppi (Pouppe du Navire in the French edition), while ο Velorum is labelled ο (omicron) Argus (du Navire in the French edition).
+Some later authors state the reverse, that Lacaille actually assigned omicron to ο Puppis and Latin lower case 'o' to ο Velorum.
+Modern catalogs and atlases generally use omicron for both stars.

 In Chinese, 弧矢 (Hú Shǐ), meaning Bow and Arrow, refers to an asterism consisting of ο Puppis, δ Canis Majoris, η Canis Majoris, HD 63032, HD 65456, k Puppis, ε Canis Majoris, κ Canis Majoris and π Puppis.
 Consequently, ο Puppis itself is known as 弧矢五 (Hú Shǐ wǔ, the Fifth Star of Bow and Arrow.)